wheresvic/mongoose-field-encryption/README.md

 ## How it works

-Encryption is performed using `AES-256-CTR`.
-To encrypt, the relevant fields are encrypted with the provided secret and the resulting hex string is put in place of the actual value for `string` values.
+Encryption is performed using `AES-256-CBC`.
+To encrypt, the relevant fields are encrypted with the provided secret + random salt.
+The generated salt and the resulting encrypted value is concatenated together using a `:` character and the final string is put in place of the actual value for `string` values.
 An extra `boolean` field with the prefix `__enc_` is added to the document which indicates if the provided field is encrypted or not.

 Fields which are either objects or of a different type are converted to strings using `JSON.stringify` and the value stored in an extra marker field of type `string` with a naming scheme of `__enc_` as prefix and `_d` as suffix on the original field name.
 The original field is then set to `undefined`.
 Please note that this might break any custom validation and application of this plugin on non-string fields needs to be done with care.